radiusxyz/cluster-manager/README.md

 - The application assumes that the backend API is running locally on `http://localhost:3333`.
 - It is recommended to connect your Ethereum wallet to interact with the blockchain features effectively.

-## Future Improvements

-- **Enhanced Filtering:** Expand the filtering options in the `Explorer` component to allow more granular control over displayed clusters.
-- **Error Handling:** Improve error handling in API requests to provide better feedback to users.
-- **Documentation:** Include inline documentation and comments in the codebase for better maintainability.

 ---